 Android: Compliance setting Description BlackBerry Dynamics connectivity verification This setting creates a compliance rule to monitor whether BlackBerry Dynamics apps are out of contact with BlackBerry UEM for more than a specified amount of time.
 The enforcement action is applied to BlackBerry Dynamics apps.
 The "Base connectivity interval on authentication delegate apps" setting specifies that the connectivity verification is based on when an authentication delegate app connects to BlackBerry UEM.
 This setting applies only if an authentication delegate is specified in a BlackBerry Dynamics profile.
 The "Last contact time" setting specifies the number days a device can be out of contact with BlackBerry UEM before the device is out of compliance.
 BlackBerry Dynamics apps don't prompt users for compliance for this rule.
 If you set the "Prompt behavior" setting to "Prompt for compliance," the user is not prompted.
 If the device is able to contact UEM, the device returns to compliance when the user opens the BlackBerry Dynamics app.
 Restricted app is installed This setting creates a compliance rule to ensure that devices do not have restricted apps installed.
 To restrict apps, see Add an app to the restricted app list.
 For Android Enterprise devices, users can't install restricted apps in the work space.
 The enforcement actions do not apply.
 For Samsung Knox devices, restricted apps in the work space are automatically disabled.
 The enforcement actions do not apply.
 For Android Enterprise and Samsung Knox devices with Work and personal - full control activations, select "Enforce compliance actions in the personal space" to apply the rule to apps in both the work profile and the personal profile.
 This option is supported only on Android 10 and earlier devices.
 This setting is not valid for devices activated with User privacy.
 When you select this setting and a restricted app is installed on an Android device, a warning message and a link is displayed on the Managed Devices tab.
 When you click the link, a list of applications that are putting the device out of compliance displays.
-Note: If you have activated a device using the Android Enterprise - Full Control activation type, and you use this option to disable apps on the personal side of the device, when the device is upgraded from Android 10 to Android 11 those apps become permanently disabled unless you re-activate the device.
-For more information, visit support.blackberry.com/community to read article 76852.
 Password does not meet complexity requirements This setting creates a compliance rule to ensure that the user has set device or work space passwords that meet the complexity requirements defined in the IT policy assigned to them.